shannonpileggi/ralphGetsTested/README.md

 # ralphGetsTested

 An R-Ladies Philly workshop on unit testing on Nov 11, 2021.
+An accompanying [blog post](https://www.pipinghotdata.com/posts/2021-11-23-getting-started-with-unit-testing-in-r/) and workshop [recording](https://youtu.be/4bPekjzIYiU) are now available.

 # Abstract